Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks

 \subsection{Preliminaries}

 In this part, we introduce several preliminary results that facilitate the convergence analysis in the subsequent subsection.
-Generally speaking, these preliminaries help establish the relationship between the two sequence of variables $\crki{z_{i,k}}_{i=1}^n$ and $\crki{x_{i,k} = \proxp{z_{i,k}}}_{i=1}^n$ for $k\geq 0$, so that we can focus on analyzing the terms involving $\crki{z_{i,k}}_{i=1}^n$ only.
-Such a relationship can be seen from Lemma~\ref{lem:stationarity} that connects the ``proximal gradient mapping'' with the normal map.
+Generally speaking, these preliminaries help establish the relationship between the two sequences of variables $\crki{z_{i,k}}_{i=1}^n$ and $\crki{x_{i,k} = \proxpi{z_{i,k}}}_{i=1}^n$ for $k\geq 0$, { allowing the subsequent analysis to focus on} $\crki{z_{i,k}}_{i=1}^n$ only.